 How Much Do Epoxy Floors Cost?

-The per-square-foot costs of epoxy floors are very comparable to other flooring systems.
+The per-square-foot costs of commercial epoxy flooring is very comparable to other flooring systems.
 In fact, they are often the same, or significantly lower than the cost of alternate systems.

 Additionally, thanks to a relatively quick installation process, especially when handled by experienced professionals, plant managers benefit from the shorter production shutdowns.

-However, the initial investment of installing an epoxy floor can be more costly than other industrial flooring alternatives.
+However, the initial investment of installing a concrete epoxy flooring system can be more costly than other industrial flooring alternatives.

 The Benefits of Epoxy Flooring

 When plant managers consider epoxy flooring they should consider its beneficial properties, such as its resistance to cracking, staining, fading, and abrasion.

 When you take into consideration the unique benefits of epoxy flooring, the cost savings becomes self-evident.

-By choosing an epoxy floor coating, you will not bear the cost of replacing less durable flooring systems, and you will eliminate most expensive maintenance procedures like waxing and steam cleaning.
+By choosing an epoxy resin floor, you will not bear the cost of replacing less durable flooring systems, and you will eliminate most expensive maintenance procedures like waxing and steam cleaning.

 The cost of an epoxy floor changes dramatically depending on a variety of factors.
 The most obvious factor being the size of the project.

 Just like any flooring project, larger areas are going to be more expensive, as there are many commercial epoxy flooring options to choose from.
 Installing epoxy floors is a very manual process, however, the larger the project the more material costs come down.

 The Type of Epoxy Being Installed Makes A Difference In the Cost